vivianejohns/Snake/README.md

 # Snake
-the classic snake game, followed a tutorial from Christian Gesty and customizing the game now
+the classic snake game

+created followed a tutorial from Christian Gesty and customizing the game now

 next changes:

-- making the music part work
+- making the music part work    ✓
 - upgrade the visuals
-- offer more settings like game size
+- offer more settings like
+    - game size
+    - higher difficulty through obstacles
+    - higher difficulty through food that kills you
 - confirm window when pressing escape / going back to start instead of closing app
 - info window when pressing pause